davidebbo/davidebbo.github.io/_posts/2011-02-13-register-your-http-modules-at-runtime.markdown

 I warned you it was well hidden! :)

+**Update**: in recent versions of the framework, the method is much easier to find.
+Just call `HttpApplication.RegisterModule`.

 The module type that you pass in to that is just a standard IHttpModule, e.g. here is a basic module that writes to the response on every request:

 {% highlight c# %}